Arrcontender/python-project-lvl1/README.md

 [![linter-check](https://github.com/Arrcontender/python-project-lvl1/actions/workflows/linter-check.yml/badge.svg)](https://github.com/Arrcontender/python-project-lvl1/actions/workflows/linter-check.yml)

-# BRAIN GAMES (Training Project)
+# Training project "Brain Games"

+---
+This is an application implemented as part of the first project while studying the profession of Python developer on [Hexlet](https://ru.hexlet.io)

-### This project features five math games.
+This project features five math games.
 In every game the principle is the same: the player must give the correct answer in three rounds in a row to win.
 If the player gives an incorrect answer in any of the three rounds, a defeat is assigned and the game ends.
 Next on the list are attached videos of the implementation of these mathematical games:

-"brain-even":
+* "brain-even":

 [![asciicast](https://asciinema.org/a/489154.svg)](https://asciinema.org/a/489154)

-"brain-calc":
+* "brain-calc":

 [![asciicast](https://asciinema.org/a/489334.svg)](https://asciinema.org/a/489334)

-"brain-gcd":
+* "brain-gcd":

 [![asciicast](https://asciinema.org/a/rTBchh0ioDHjZOazpp35vxmxP.svg)](https://asciinema.org/a/rTBchh0ioDHjZOazpp35vxmxP)

-"brain-progression":
+* "brain-progression":

 [![asciicast](https://asciinema.org/a/489993.svg)](https://asciinema.org/a/489993)

-"brain-prime":
+* "brain-prime":

 [![asciicast](https://asciinema.org/a/490017.svg)](https://asciinema.org/a/490017)